HarperDB/documentation/docs/install-harperdb/README.md

 HarperDB will automatically start after installation.

-If you are setting a production server on Linux, [we have much more extensive documentation on how to configure volumes for database storage, set up a systemd script, configure your operating system for use a database server in our linux installation guide](linux.md).
+If you are setting up a production server on Linux, [we have much more extensive documentation on how to configure volumes for database storage, set up a systemd script, configure your operating system for use a database server in our linux installation guide](linux.md).